Skip to main content

 The overall objective of EPAs is to contribute through trade to sustainable economic growth and poverty reduction in ACP countries.

-The current EPAs include the following features that go well beyond access to EU markets:
+EPAs include the following features that go beyond access to EU markets:

 • A partnership of equals: EPAs are permanent partnerships that encourage a progressive shift from aid to trade and investment as engines of growth, jobs and poverty reduction.
 They entail rights and obligations for both EU and ACP countries.

-• Free access to the EU market: EPAs give free access to the EU market: zero tariffs and unlimited quantities (duty and quota-free) for all products (except for arms).
+• Free access to the EU market: EPAs offer zero tariffs and unlimited quantities (duty and quota-free) for all products (except for arms).

 • Flexible rules of origin: EPAs also have flexible conditions (rules of origin) under which exporters in EPA countries can more easily source from elsewhere the inputs they need to make their final products without losing their free access to the EU.

-• Better access to EPA countries’ markets for EU goods: through partial liberalisation with long transition periods and safeguard measures, to activate if surges in imports of EU products disturb local markets.
+• Better access to EPA countries’ markets for EU goods: through partial liberalisation with long transition periods and safeguard measures, to be activated if surges in imports of EU products disturb local markets.

-• Strengthening competitiveness and promoting industrialisation: EPAs support ACP countries' efforts to develop new industries and diversify their economies by shifting their reliance on commodities to higher-value products and services.
+• Strengthen competitiveness and promote industrialisation: EPAs support ACP countries' efforts to develop new industries and diversify their economies by shifting their reliance on commodities to higher-value products and services.

-• Attracting investment: EPAs contribute to a stable and conducive investment climate by providing certainty on trade rules governing exports and imports from the EU.
-This helps to entice foreign investors to establish production in a given country.
+• Attract investment: EPAs contribute to a stable and conducive investment climate by providing certainty on trade rules governing exports and imports from the EU.
+This helps to attract foreign investors to establish production in a given country.

-• Encouraging regional integration: EPAs aim to contribute to regional economic integration by linking smaller markets in larger EPA regions that were established by the ACP countries themselves.
+• Encourage regional integration: EPAs aim to contribute to regional economic integration by linking smaller markets in larger EPA regions that were established by the ACP countries themselves.

 • Aid for Trade: EU trade policy and development cooperation mutually reinforce one another.
 Through its Aid for Trade initiative, the EU supports partner countries in preparing and implementing regional and bilateral trade.
 Aid for Trade strengthens ACP countries’ trade policy capacity, and enhances private sector development via access to finance, skills, services, infrastructure and other inputs that help SMEs to become competitive in global markets.